-The results for the experiment with alternative parameters are from 314 subjects who participated in pairs in one of the 157 session in December of 2022 via Prolific.
+The results for the experiment with alternative parameters are from the 314 subjects who participated in pairs in one of the 157 sessions in December of 2022 via Prolific.
 Participants in the main experiment were barred from participating in the experiment with alternative parameters.
 There were 70 sessions under Holistic Treatment 2 and 87 under the Counterfactual Status Quo condition.
-Table VI presents summary statistics, with the full sample in columns 1 and 2 and the test for balance between the treatment groups reported in the last column.
-Overall, balance is achieved across subject demographics (with the exception of the age group 25-34) and the number of blue balls in the jars and urns, similar to the main experimental sample.
+Table VI presents summary statistics in columns 1 and 2 and the test for balance between the treatment groups in the last column.
+Overall, balance is achieved across subject demographics (with the exception of the age group 25-34) and number of blue balls in the jars and urns, similar to the main experimental sample.